mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 ### 4. Set Up Environment Variables

-While we are inside the project directory, we'll capture some directory paths as environment variables, needed for building OpenCV from source.
+While we are inside the project directory, we'll capture some directory paths as environment variables.
+These tell the OpenCV build process where to find your Python installation and packages.
 Run the following commands:

 ```bash
 UV_PYTHON=$(uv run which python)